uviclibraries/rstudio/basics-interface.md

 The code you write in the editor is just text.
 RStudio will not execute the code unless you tell it to.
-To tell RStudio to execute the code, you need to send the code to the console.
+To tell RStudio to execute the code, you need to send the code to the console (i.e., "source" the code).
 We will see how to do that in section 3.2.

 ### 1.2 Console: